Skip to main content

 Procore

-How is average RFI response time calculated?
+How is RFI response time calculated?

 Note